15 Expats Talk about Health Insurance and Healthcare in Brazil

 We asked expats in Brazil if they have access to public healthcare in Brazil.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Brazil.
 Many hospitals have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 Additionally, the lack of resources has caused a shortage of medical supplies, such as masks and gloves, which has further hindered the ability of healthcare workers to provide adequate care.
 Furthermore, the government has been slow to respond to the crisis, leaving many people without access to the necessary treatments and medications.
-Despite these challenges, the healthcare system in Brazil has been resilient and has managed to provide care to those in need," commented one expat living in Brazil.
+Despite these challenges, the healthcare system in Brazil has been resilient and has managed to provide care to those in need," said one expat living in Brazil.

 What advice do you have for expats having a baby in Brazil?